Global Header

 • Third-party shipping services: Some stores integrate external shipping providers like FedEx or DHL, often with premium plugins.

-Although WooCommerce is free to download and install, running a successful eCommerce store involves additional costs.
+Although WooCommerce is free to download and install, running a successful eCommerce store involves additional costs, including various WooCommerce fees.
 Let’s break down the common expenses you should expect when managing a WooCommerce site.

 As your WooCommerce store grows, you may need to upgrade your hosting plan.
 Recurring costs for hosting depend on the resources your store requires, with plans scaling based on traffic and store size.